SecureIdentityAlliance/ADIA-specification/README.md

 # Generating HTML version

 There are three scripts:
-## Compile all bileshed files to HTML
+## Compile all bikeshed files to HTML
   ```
    > ./compile.sh
   ```